Updated on September 13, 2023

 Reduces Income Tax Liability

 Any money you put into the account can be claimed as a tax deduction.
-This reduces your tax liability, so you pay fewer taxes when April comes around.
+Your HSA contributions also go into your account before taxes.
+This reduces your tax liability, so you pay fewer taxes in April.

 Tax-Free Account